This article may contain affiliate links. For full information, please see our disclaimer page

 We have been lucky enough to visit this area on a few occasions so you won’t be able to fit in everything described below on one trip.
-I hope that it might help you decide where you might like to visit when your ships docks in this Italian sweet spot.
+I hope that it might help you decide where you might like to visit when your ships docks in this Italian sweet spot and things to do in and around Sorrento.

 Ship tenders dock at the small but pretty harbour, Marina Piccola, which is situated just a 10-minute walk from the centre of Sorrento.
 This also serves as the departure point for ferries to Capri and Naples.
 You can reach the centre of town by walking.
 It’s a short but quite a steep climb involving a few flights of stairs.
 There are some small shuttle buses you can catch.
 Taxis can be expensive due to the circuitous route they have to take because of the one-way system.
 However, there is an elevator.
 Details here.
 The cost of the elevator is just 1 euro and the views from the city park at the top are amazing.
 From here it’s much easier and less strenuous to reach the centre of Sorrento.